Two Omicron cases detected in Karnataka: Health Ministry

 The Union Health Ministry on Thursday reviewed the Covid-19 situation in the country, in which it said that two cases of the new, highly contagious B.1.1.529 strain, named as "Omicron" variant has been detected in Karnataka.

 The two cases are 66-year-old male and 46-year-old male.
+The passengers had come from South Africa on November 11 and November 20.

 The government also added that contact tracing is being done and we need not panic.
 "All primary, secondary contacts of both Omicron cases detected in Karnataka have been traced and are being tested," the ministry added.

 "All their contacts have been identified and they are under monitoring.
 The protocol is being followed," said Lav Agarwal, Joint Secretary, Union Health Ministry.